valheimPlus/ValheimPlus/README.md

 ### Fermenter
 * Modify Fermenter speed.
 * Modify Fermenter output amount.
-* Display time left until next production.
+* Display time left until its finished its next production.
 * Allow meads to be automatically pulled from closest containers.
 * Allow items produced by Fermenter to be automatically placed in the closest containers.

 ### Windmill
 * Modify Windmill speed production speed.
-* Modify maximum amount of barley that can be supplied.
+* Modify maximum amount of barley that can be placed inside.
 * Allow ignoring wind intensity so it's always producing at max speed.
 * Allow barley to be automatically pulled from closest containers.
 * Allow items produced by Windmill to be automatically placed in the closest containers.

 ### Spinning Wheel
 * Modify Spinning Wheel production speed.
-* Modify maximum amount of flax that can be supplied.
+* Modify maximum amount of flax that can be placed inside.
 * Allow flax to be automatically pulled from closest containers.
 * Allow items produced by Spinning Wheel to be automatically placed in the closest containers.

+# Creatures and Monsters

+### Tamed Pets
+* Added option for tamed creatures to be normal, essential, or immortal.
+* Added option for modifying the time a tamed essential animal will spend stunned after being hit with what would normally be a killing blow.
+* Added option for determining whether only the owner of a tamed creature can hurt it or not(which also circumvents the essential/immortality option).

+### Monsters
+* Modify velocity and accuracy of projectiles.
+* Modify damage and health scaling of monsters in multiplayer based on player count.

+# Server
+* Remove password requirement for the server.
+* Modify the maximum amount of players on a server.
+* Modify number of seconds it takes for items to despawn after being dropped on the ground. (default is 3600 seconds).
+   * *Note: Items on ground will retain base game functionality which ensures that drops don't disappear if a player is nearby or there is a "player base" nearby*
+* Automatically sync V+ configuration of players joining a server to match the server's configuration.

 # Building
 * Disable "Invalid Placement" restriction while building.
-* Disable "Mystical forces" restriction while building and allows to destroying objects using the hammer.
+* Disable "Mystical forces" restriction while building and allows to destroying objects using the hammer in the area.
 * Disable deterioration of placeables from weather exposure.
 * Disable deterioration of placeables from water exposure.
-* Added a free rotation mode for the default Building Mode.
+* Free rotation mode for the default Building Mode.
-* Added Advanced Building Mode.
+* Advanced Building Mode.
-* Added Advanced Editing Mode.
+* Advanced Editing Mode.
 * Allow aligning buildings to a global grid.
 * Modify the structural integrity of placeables.
 * Modify the maximum distance you can place objects at.